Do you notice something odd about how your dog sounds?

 Reason 2: Reverse Sneezing

 Canines are prone to a syndrome known as “reverse sneezing.”
-This is a scenario in which the dog suddenly starts to exert great efforts to breathe.
+This is a scenario in which the dog suddenly starts to exert great effort to breathe.

 This produces a sound quite comparable to a pig’s snort.
 The dog’s neck is extended, his mouth is closed, and his lips are dragged in.